If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 What should I do if Resurgent Capital sues me for a debt?

-If Resurgent Capital decides to sue you for a debt, you likely haven’t disputed its claims or attempted to come to a payment arrangement with it.
+If Resurgent Capital decides to sue you for a debt, you likely haven't attempted to come to a payment arrangement with it.
+Don't fret, you still have options to amicably resolve the amount you owe with Resurgent Capital.

-Whatever you decide to do, don’t ignore the court Summons.
-If you do, the judge will likely issue a default judgment for the case, allowing Resurgent Capital to pursue further unwanted collection activities like garnishing your wages and seizing your property.
+Whatever you decide to do, don't ignore the court Summons.
+If you don't respond to the summons and complaint, the court will most likely issue a default judgment against you, allowing Resurgent Capital to pursue further collection activities like garnishing your wages, attaching your bank account, or seizing your property — depending on the state.

 If you have a valid defense to its claims, you should file an Answer.
-An Answer establishes your defense and provides the judge with reasons why Resurgent Capital’s activities don’t apply to your case.
+An Answer establishes your defense and provides the judge with reasons why you are not responsible for the amount alleged in the complaint.

-Follow these three steps to respond to a Resurgent debt collection lawsuit:
+Follow these four steps to respond to a Resurgent collection lawsuit:

-3. File your Answer in court before the deadline.
-Be sure to send a copy to Resurgent’s lawyer.
+2. It is very important to make sure that you file your Answer in court before the deadline and be sure to send a copy to Resurgent's lawyer.

-4. Filing an Answer is just the first step in resolving a lawsuit.
-Whether you decide to attempt to settle the debt or fight it out in court, it is your responsibility to keep up with your case until it’s resolved.
+3. It is important to remember that filing an Answer is just the first step in a long process in resolving a lawsuit.
+Whether you decide to attempt to settle the debt or fight it out in court, it is your responsibility to keep up with your case until it's resolved.

 You can draft and file your own Answer with SoloSuit in all 50 states.